shipsaas/laravel-resource-reducer/README.md

 A simple yet super effective method to skyrocketing your API responding times 🥰

-> If you know about GraphQL query, in order to query for data, we need to define which _fields_ we want to get in our context.
+> If you know about GraphQL, To query for data, we need to define which _fields_ we want to retrieve.
+> Laravel Resource Reducer is heavily inspired from GraphQL approach. ❤️

 ## Supports
 - Laravel 10+
 - PHP 8.2+

 ### Compatibility
-- Single Model ✅
+- Single Eloquent Model ✅
-- Collection of Models ✅
+- Collection of Eloquent Models ✅
-- Pagination ✅ (🟡 you need to use `Resource::collection` for the time being)
+- Pagination ✅ (🟡 we have to use `Resource::collection` for the time being)
+- (Planned) Collection of Arrays
+- (Planned) Collection of Objects

 ## Installation